-A visit in the Islamic City of Marawi will not be complete without visiting a traditional Maranao House called Torogan.
+A visit to the Islamic City of Marawi will not be complete without visiting a traditional Maranao House called Torogan.
 The Torogan is the ancestral house and the royal residence of the upper-class Maranao.
 It is commonly found in Marawi City and other areas in Lanao del Sur province.

-The existing torogans in Marawi City were built by the community and the lower class citizens for the datu in 1800s.
+The existing torogans in Marawi City were built by the community and the lower class citizens for the datu in the 1800s.
 In Intramuros, A replica of the Torogan can be found right beside the Clamshell.

 There are also existing torogans in various locations in Lanao such as the Dayawan Torogan of Marawi and Laguindab Torogan of Ganassi.
 All require massive funding for their rehabilitation.
 These collections of torogans from various towns in Lanao are being pushed to be included in the tentative list of the Philippines in the UNESCO World Heritage List.